She was conjoined to her twin for the first 7 months of life. Now an adult, she just had her own baby.

 Charity, who lives in Junction City, Ore., took Alora home in late August.
 She was eager to bring her daughter home so she could introduce her to the rest of her family, including her twin sister who lives 10 minutes away.
 Visitors were limited at the hospital because of the pandemic.

 The sisters have always been close in part because of their shared challenges, she said.
-When they were younger, they endured multiple surgeries and they learned to get around on one leg by using crutches.
+When they were younger, they endured multiple surgeries and learned to get around on one leg by using crutches.

 For Kathleen Lincoln, watching her sister’s journey to motherhood has been emotional.